The Wait is Over!

 T – Track Transition Times

-How long is the average wait time in your dealership?
+How long is the average F&I wait time in your dealership?
 We utilize an online survey that gathers perceived wait times of the buying process.
 Typically, multiple managers have a different perception of how long customers are waiting for F&I.

 This part of the process is too important to leave to chance.
 Start tracking actual wait times and use the information to start developing a more effective use of customer’s time.
 Time and resources should be used to reduce wait times and keep the customer engaged.